 Any vacation to Walt Disney World is a special one in my book, but there are times when we want to celebrate something extra special.
 A birthday, anniversary, or even just some one-on-one time with a child.
-Those occasions call for a special night out!
+Those occasions call for a special night out at Disney World!

 There are dozens of wonderful restaurants at Walt Disney World perfect for enjoying a special night out, but here are four of our favorites: